-This links a Hertfordshire town and a historic Hertfordshire city and is green and pleasant throughout.
+This walk links a Hertfordshire town and a historic Hertfordshire city and is green and pleasant throughout.
+The walking is on good paths, with some hard surface, and there are no significant hills.

 There is attractive common land, a forest with countryside views, a country estate, and finally a pleasant approach to St Albans which takes you through the old town past sites of historical interest.

-Take the 10:01 Thameslink train from Farringdon.
+There is a fast train service to Harpenden.
+Take the 10:01 Thameslink train from Farringdon (or other central London station).
 Buy an off peak day return to Harpenden, which is good for the return journey from St Albans City.
+At Harpenden we will meet just outside the ticket gates at the left side exit, near the toilets.

 Toilets are available at Harpenden and St Albans stations, and at our lunch stop.